Garrison in Putnam County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1758.

 Location.
 41° 21.896′ N, 73° 56.985′ W. Marker is in Garrison, New York, in Putnam County.
-Marker is on Bear Mountain Beacon Hwy (New York State Route 9D) north of Lawes Lane, on the right when traveling north.
+It is on Bear Mountain Beacon Hwy (New York State Route 9D) north of Lawes Lane, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Garrison NY 10524, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Arnold’s Flight (about 800 feet away, measured in a direct line); Sugar Loaf (approx. 0.4 miles away); South Redoubt (approx. 0.8 miles away); Mandeville’s (approx. 0.8 miles away); USMA Class of 1954 Memorial (approx. 0.8 miles away); Andre Cavaro Lucas (approx. 0.8 miles away); Harriman Family (approx. 0.8 miles away); Buttermilk Falls (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Arnold’s Flight (about 800 feet away, measured in a direct line); Sugar Loaf (approx. 0.4 miles away); South Redoubt (approx. 0.8 miles away); Mandeville’s (approx. 0.8 miles away); USMA Class of 1954 Memorial (approx. 0.8 miles away); Andre Cavaro Lucas (approx. 0.8 miles away); Harriman Family (approx. 0.8 miles away); Buttermilk Falls (approx. 0.8 miles away).
 Touch for a list and map of all markers in Garrison.

-Photographed By Bill Coughlin, January 16, 2014
+Photographed by Bill Coughlin, January 16, 2014

 3. Site of the Beverley Robinson’s House